ZiZIGY/vue-dnd-kit/docs/guide/core/use-drag-container.md

 8. For performance reasons, apply `will-change: transform` to elements that will move during dragging.

 9. You may want to conditionally show the container only when `isDragging` is true to improve performance.

+10. **Props Support**: Container components can accept props using `defineProps()` and access them within the component template and logic.

+11. **Container Props**: Use the `containerProps` option in `useDraggable` to pass custom data to your container component.

+12. **Reactive Props**: When passing reactive values (ref, reactive, computed), pass them directly without calling `.value`.
+Vue will automatically track reactivity.